Lazarus-10/Coursera/README.md

 # Coursera
 week3
-I am editing the README file.
+I am ediiting the README file.
 Adding some more details about the project description.